lissine0/Monal-wiki/XML-Query-Language.md

 - `$`:
 This will return the element name of the selected XML node as `NSString`.
 This is only really useful if the last path segment contained a wildcard element name or its element name was negated.
 A Conversion command can be used to convert the returned element name to other data types as well.

-For data form subqueries, the the corresponding section below.
+For data-form (XEP-0004) subqueries, see the corresponding section below.

 ## Conversion Commands
 Conversion commands can be used to convert the returned `NSString` of an extraction command to some other data type.
-Conversion commands can not be used without an extraction command!
+Conversion commands can not be used without an extraction command and must be separated from the preceeding extraction command by a `|`.
 The following conversions are currently defined:

 - `bool`:
 This will convert the extracted `NSString` to an `NSNumber` representing a `BOOL`. `true`/`1` becomes `@YES` and `false`/`0` becomes `@NO`.
 This is in accordance to the representation of truth values in XMPP.
 - `int`:
 This will convert the extracted `NSString` to an `NSNumber` representing a `NSInteger` (`integerValue` attribute).
 - `uint`:
 This will convert the extracted `NSString` to an `NSNumber` representing a `NSUInteger` (`unsignedIntegerValue` attribute).
 - `double`:
 This will convert the extracted `NSString` to an `NSNumber` representing a `double` (`doubleValue` attribute).
 - `datetime`:
 This will use the `HelperTools` method `parseDateTimeString:` to parse the given `NSString` into an `NSDate` object.
 - `base64`:
 This will use the `HelperTools` method `dataWithBase64EncodedString:` to parse the given `NSString` into an `NSData` object.
 - `uuid`:
 This will try to parse the given `NSString` into an `NSUUID` object using the `initWithUUIDString` initializer of `NSUUID`.
 This will return `nil` for an invalid string, which will omit this result from the `NSArray` returned by `find:`.
 - `uuidcast`:
 This will do the same as the `uuid` conversion command for valid uuid strings, but use the `HelperTools`method `stringToUUID` to cast any other given string to a UUIDv4 by hashing it using SHA256 and arranging the result to resemble a valid UUIDv4.